maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 }
 ```

-The `new` code is rather straightforward but worth commenting on.
+The `new` function is rather straightforward but worth commenting on.
 The easiest way to allocate a pointer in
-Rust is to use the `Box::new` to allocates space and copy our data onto the heap, and then use the `Box::leak`
+Rust is to use the `Box::new` function to allocate space and copy data onto the heap, and then use the `Box::leak`
-function to prevent the Box from freeing the data on its drop, thus leaving us with a dangling pointer that
+function to consume the box without running its destructor and returning us a dangling pointer.
-we can later deallocate manually.

 ## Thread-Safe Interior Mutability

-Now that we have data, we need to provide a way to modify that data in a thread-safe manner.
-The very first
+After our data is allocated, we need a way to read and write to it in a thread-safe manner.
+By default, Rust
-thing we have to tell our compiler that we intend to actually do this.
-By default, Rust assumes that for the
-lifetime an immutable reference is held, the data referenced to will not be modified.
+assumes that for the lifetime an immutable reference is held, the data referenced to will not be modified.
 We would like to opt
 out of that assumption.
 To that end, we must use the [`UnsafeCell`](https://doc.rust-lang.org/std/cell/struct.UnsafeCell.html) wrapper.

-Obviously, we want to make sure that if someone is trying to read the data behind a a Gc that no one is trying
+Of course, we want to ensure that if someone is trying to read the data behind a a Gc that no one is trying
-to modify it at the same time.
-You are never allowed to do unsound things in Rust, you are only allowed to tell
+to modify it at the same time, as that would be unsound.
-the compiler that it can't make assumptions about the references that actively exist in your program.

 Additionally, we are going to tell Rust that it should trust us to implement these rules in a thread-safe manner.
 Our `GcInner` type now looks like the following: